onebeyond/rascal/README.md

 ## Caveats
 * Rascal currently implements only a small subset of the [amqplib api](http://www.squaremobius.net/amqp.node/channel_api.html).
 It was written with a strong bias towards moderate volume pub/sub systems for a project with some quite agressive timescales.
 If you need one of the missing api calls, then your best approach is to submit a [PR](https://github.com/guidesmiths/rascal/pulls).

-* Rascal deliberately uses a new channel per publish operation.
-This is because any time a channel operation encounters an error, the channel becomes unusable and must be replaced.
-In an asynchronous environment such as node you are likely to have passed the channel reference to multiple callbacks, meaning that for every channel error, multiple publish operations will fail.
-The negative of the new channel per publish operation, is a little extra overhead and the chance of busting the maxium number of channels (the default is 65K).
-We urge you to test Rascal with realistic peak production loads to ensure this isn't the case.

 * There are two situations when Rascal will nack a message without requeue, leading to potential data loss.
   1. When it is unable to parse the message content and the subscriber has no 'invalid_content' listener
   2. When the subscriber's (optional) redelivery limit has been exceeded and the subscriber has no 'redeliveries_exceeded' listener